jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * Which IRR route object is related with a ROA?
 * Which ROAs are associated with an IP network?

+Furthermore, correlating registered RPKI data with registered IP networks and autonomous system numbers would also give access to the latter's contact information through RDAP entity objects, which should come handy when troubleshooting.

-Beside the troubleshooting context, the ability to conveniently look up and search registered ROAs and ASPAs through RDAP would inform users, irrespective of their RPKI expertise level.
+Beside the troubleshooting context, the ability to conveniently look up and search registered RPKI data through RDAP would inform users, irrespective of their RPKI expertise level.

-This specification next defines RDAP object classes, as well as lookup and search path segments, for the ROA and ASPA registration data.
+This specification next defines RDAP object classes, as well as lookup and/or search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.

 ## Requirements Language